 Priligy is an oral tablet, which contains a compound called Dapoxetine.
 This works by increasing the activity of serotonin in a specific part of the nervous system, and this makes it easier for the user to climax later.

 Should I take Priligy, or EMLA Cream?

-It depends on what you’re better suited to, and whether you would prefer to use a tablet medication or a cream.
+It depends on what you’ve used before, what you’re better suited to, and whether you would prefer to use a tablet medication or a cream.
 Your medical history may also determine which one is more convenient for you.
 Consult the relevant product page for more information.